 Location of the batteries

-See Starter battery for detailed description of the starter battery.
+See Starter battery - general for a detailed description of the starter battery.

 The support battery normally requires no more service than the normal starter battery.
 A workshop should be contacted in the event of questions or problems - an authorised Volvo workshop is recommended.

-See Jump starting with battery for a description of how the cable clamps must be attached.
+See Jump starting for a description of how the cable clamps must be attached.

 The battery must first be charged in order to ensure a successful auto-start after an auto-stop.
 At an outside temperature of +15 °C the battery needs to be charged for at least 1 hour.
 At a lower outside temperature a charging time of 3-4 hours is recommended.
 The recommendation is that the battery is charged using an external battery charger.

-For more information on charging the starter battery, see Starter battery.
+For more information on charging the starter battery, see Starter battery - general.